-Symbol Pin Name Functions SCK Serial Clock To provide the timing of the serial interface.
+Symbol Pin Name Functions SCK Serial Clock Provide the timing of the serial interface.
 Commands, addresses, or input data are latched on the rising edge of the clock input, while output data is shifted out on the falling edge of the clock input.
-SIO[3:0] Serial Data Input/Output o transfer commands, addresses, or data serially into the device or data out one device.
+SIO[3:0] Serial Data Input/Output Transfer commands, addresses, or data serially into the device or data out of the device.
 Inputs are latched on the rising edge of the serial clock.
-Data is hifted out on the falling edge of the serial clock.
-The Enable Quad I/O (EQIO) ommand instruction configures these pins for Quad I/O mode.
-SI Serial Data Input for SPI mode To transfer commands, addresses or data serially into the device.
-Inputs are atched on the rising edge of the serial clock.
-SI is the default state after a power on reset.
-SO Serial Data Output for SPI mode To transfer data serially out of the device.
 Data is shifted out on the falling edge of the serial clock.
-SO is the default state after a power on reset.
+The Enable Quad I/O (EQIO) command instruction configures these pins for Quad I/O mode.
+SI Serial Data Input for SPI mode Transfer commands, addresses or data serially into the device.
+Inputs are latched on the rising edge of the serial clock.
+SI is the default state after a power on reset or hardware reset. so Serial Data Output for SPI mode Transfer data serially out of the device.
+Data is shifted out on the falling edge of the serial clock.
+SO is the default state after a power on reset or hardware reset.
 CE# Chip Enable The device is enabled by a high to low transition on CE#.
 CE# must remain low for the duration of any command sequence; or in the case of Write operations, for the command/data input sequence.
-WP# Write Protect The WP# is used in conjunction with the WPEN and IOC bits in the Configuration register to prohibit write operations to the Block-Protection register.
+WP# Write Protect The WP# pin is used in conjunction with the WPEN and IOC bits in the configuration register to prohibit Write operations to the Block-Protection register.
 This pin only works in SPI, single-bit and dual-bit Read mode.
 HOLD# Hold Temporarily stops serial communication with the SPI Flash memory while the device is selected.
 This pin only works in SPI, single-bit and dual-bit Read mode and must be tied high when not in use.
-V{DD} Power Supply To provide power supply voltage.
-V {SS} Ground
+RESET# Reset Reset the operation and internal logic of the device.
+V{DD} Power Supply Provide power supply voltage.
+V{SS} Ground